Chakrabortysoura/Chakrabortysoura/README.md

 - 👋 Hi, I’m @Chakrabortysoura
-- 👀 Enthusiatic about linux and low level systems programming in general,
+- 👀 Enthusiatic about linux and low level systems programming in general.
-- Spring Boot developer
+- Learnig C and exploring new languages.
-- 🌱 Learning to write good code
+- 🌱 Learning to write good code.
 - 📫 How to reach me chakrabortysoura21@gmail.com

 <!---